 • samplingDesign: Sampling method to obtain the sample. implemented sampling is "SRS" (Simple Randomize Sampling) and "CRS" (Cluster-Randomized Sampling).

-In version 0.97.5, the layouts for plots are the following:
+As of version 0.97.15, the layouts for plots are the following:

 • "bar" Shows the summary statistics with bars and error bars;